Hyundai Santa Cruz Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates estimated Hyundai Santa Cruz insurance rates for other coverage scenarios.
+The chart below illustrates average Hyundai Santa Cruz insurance rates for different risk profiles and scenarios.

-- Using pricier low deductibles for comp and collision coverage will increase the cost to $1,848
+- Choosing low $100 deductibles for comp and collision coverage will increase the cost to $1,848

-- The cost for full coverage for a 16-year-old driver for full coverage can cost as much as $5,348 each year
+- Policy cost for full coverage for a 16-year-old driver may cost $5,348 each year

-Insurance rates for a Hyundai Santa Cruz can also vary considerably based on your driver profile, the model year and trim level, and liability limits and deductibles.
+Insurance rates for a Hyundai Santa Cruz also range considerably based on your risk profile, the model year and trim level, and policy deductibles and limits.

-A more mature driver with a clean driving record and high deductibles may pay as low as $1,400 annually on average for full coverage.
-Rates are much higher for teen drivers, where even good drivers can expect to pay at least $5,300 a year.
+Older drivers with a clean driving record and high deductibles may pay as low as $1,400 annually on average, or $117 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers can expect to pay upwards of $5,300 a year.
 View Rates by Age

-Where you live plays a big part in determining prices for Hyundai Santa Cruz insurance prices.
-A good driver about age 40 could pay as low as $950 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,970 on average in Florida, New York, and Michigan.
+Your home state plays a big part in determining prices for Hyundai Santa Cruz insurance prices.
+A good driver about age 40 could pay as low as $950 a year in states like Vermont, Wisconsin, and North Carolina, or as much as $1,970 on average in Michigan, New York, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |